emer/envs/fworld/README.md

 When front adjacent cell is "food" and agent executes the "eat" action, food reward US is activated, and likewise for drink and water.
 Cells could also have a "cover" such that "dig" needs to be executed, after which point food or water would be revealed, etc.

-The agent is represented with a cell position and angle orientation, rodent-style without separate head or eye degrees of freedom, but with primate-style forward-looking view (different options can be added later, including full rodent 360 deg with two side-facing eyes, etc).
+The agent is represented with a cell position and angle orientation, rodent-style without separate head or eye degrees of freedom, but with cat / primate-style forward-looking view (different options can be added later, including full rodent 360 deg with two side-facing eyes, etc).

 The first-person sensory state for the agent consists of: